mulesoft-labs/support-che-pibe-ui/README.md

 ## Mule Application
 The Mule application is just exposing the static content generated in the folder src/main/resources/dist/ and controlling the caching http headers.

+### Compiling and deploy
+- mvn clean package
+- Go to the Support organization (Okta) and deploy it through Runtime Manager

 ## CSS/JS Support Console
 This includes the custom CSS/JS for Support Console to improve functionality and experience.
 The solution is a webpack script that builds the different parts for each support region